 Supreme Court says no Maratha quota in jobs, admissions this year

-New Delhi, Sep 09: The Supreme Court in an interim order rules that the Maratha quota will not be applicable in jobs and admissions this year.
+New Delhi, Sep 09: The Supreme Court in interim order rules that the Maratha quota will not be applicable in jobs and admissions this year.
 The court referred the matter to the Chief Justice of India to constitute a large bench to hear the matter further.

 The Bench headed by Justice L Nageshwar Rao said that the admissions already made under the quota in the post graduate medical course will remain unaffected.
 The court is hearing a petition challenging the law made by the Maharashtra government last year that provided reservation fro the Marathas in jobs and admissions.